 Education, English

 The issue of fake news can be considered as a macro social issue.
 This is because it is focused on the social trends, patterns, and structure of fake news.
 Also, the conflict perspective can be utilized to understand the topic.
-The conflict theory states that in a capitalist economy people at the upper class own all the means of production while those at the lower class are highly exploited.
+The conflict theory states that in a capitalist economy, people in the upper class own all the means of production while those in the lower class are highly exploited.
 This leads to a conflict of interest between the two classes of people.
-This is because people at the lower class want to rise and get to the upper class.
-While those in the upper class want to continue holding their positions.
-According to mark and angels in a capitalists society, there must be conflicts because of the structural difference.
+This is because people in the lower class want to rise and get to the upper class.
+At the same time, those in the upper class want to continue holding their positions.
+According to Mark and Angels, in a capitalist society, there must be conflicts because of the structural differences.
 This theory states that people in the community have different interests based on their social positions.
 This difference leads to different views on some critical social issues in the society.
-Therefore fake news can be thought to emerge from conflict of interests between different people in the society (James 44).
-Various people in the society want to rise to power while others are struggling to maintain their positions.
-Fake new arise in the society due to various conflicts between people who have different interests.
-Therefore conflict theory fits best in explaining this problem in the society.
-One of the strengths of this theory is that the conflict that arises out of this differences lead to positive social changes.
+Therefore, fake news can be thought to emerge from conflicts of interest between different people in society (James 44).
+Various people in society want to rise to power, while others are struggling to maintain their positions.
+Fake news arises in society due to various conflicts between people who have different interests.
+Therefore, conflict theory fits best in explaining this problem in society.
+One of the strengths of this theory is that the conflict that arises out of these differences leads to positive social changes.
 On the other hand, it states that those who have power have a lot of control than the rest of the society.

-However, the information provided by this article, calls for further research to be carried out on how to combat misinformation and fake news.
+However, the information provided by this article calls for further research to be carried out on how to combat misinformation and fake news.
 This is because fake news and misinformation usually cause a lot of problems in democratic systems.
 There have also been growing debates on how to solve this issue without affecting the benefits brought about by digital media (Bradley, 35).
-For there to be an open democratic system in a country fake news and misinformation must be avoided.
+For there to be an open democratic system in a country, fake news and misinformation must be avoided.
 There should be professional journalism in societies to regain back the public trust that news has lost.
-Technology companies should come up with tools to identify fake news; financial incentives should be reduced for those who earn out of fake news and education institution should educate people on how to identify fake new (Shapiro, 42).
-The government, political candidates, and political actors have paid people to create false information to lure people have a particular opinion in their favor.
-Therefore our literature review should focus more on the tweets made by the two U.S presidential candidates Hilary Clinton and Donald Trump during the 2016 presidential campaigns.
+Technology companies should come up with tools to identify fake news; financial incentives should be reduced for those who earn out of fake news, and education institutions should educate people on how to identify fake news (Shapiro, 42).
+The government, political candidates, and political actors have paid people to create false information to lure people to have a particular opinion in their favor.
+Therefore, our literature review should focus more on the tweets made by the two U.S. presidential candidates, Hilary Clinton and Donald Trump, during the 2016 presidential campaigns.

 Works Cited